Gladiator (Kallark): Fictional character biography

 Vulcan consolidates his rule over the Shi'ar - with Gladiator reluctantly assisting - as their forces destroy a race of ancient enemies, the Scy'ar Tal, and capture the rebel Starjammers.
 Vulcan begins to expand the empire, leading to a war with the Kree.
 When ordered to kill Lilandra, Gladiator abandons his post to protect her.
 During an attempt to return her to the throne, she is assassinated.

 Vulcan is killed during a battle with the leader of the Kree, Black Bolt.
 With no one in line to inherit the throne, civil war threatens the Shi'ar empire.
 Gladiator accepts an offer to be Emperor to avoid further conflict.

-Following the war with the cancerverse, Gladiator joins the Annihilators.
+Following the war with the Cancerverse, Gladiator joins the Annihilators.
 With them, he protects Galador from the Dire Wraiths and opposes the Universal Church of Truth's attempt to revive the Magus.

 Gladiator's son, Kubark, also known as Kid Gladiator, is sent to Earth with bodyguard Warbird (Ava'Dara Naganandini) as a punishment and is enrolled in the Jean Grey School For Higher Learning to train and learn more about his powers.

 During the Avengers vs. X-Men storyline, Gladiator attempts to contact Kubark's bodyguard Warbird about the Phoenix Force's return to Earth.
 Gladiator orders them to leave the planet, but the close proximity of the Phoenix prevents the message from reaching Warbird.
 He then orders the preparation of his ship so he could go rescue his son and sends Death Commandos to kill the Phoenix's host.
 He is overwhelmed by the combined Phoenix Force Five and forced to recuperate at the X-Mansion.

 During the Infinity storyline, Gladiator appeared as a member of the Galactic Council.
 Kubark participates in the Infinity incidents, sneaking into battle against his father's wishes.
 Kubark's performance in battle so impresses Gladiator he allows his son to return to his desired schooling back in the X-Mansion.

-In the aftermath of the "Infinity Wars" storyline, Gladiator and the Shi'ar Empire arrive to save everyone after they were ejected from a hole in the space station following the Black Order stealing Thanos' body during the funeral.
+In the aftermath of the "Infinity Wars" storyline, Gladiator and the Shi'ar empire arrive to save everyone after they were ejected from a hole in the space station following the Black Order stealing Thanos' body during the funeral.
 Gladiator joins up with Starfox's Dark Guardians.
 The Dark Guardians found Nova and ambush him, wounding him enough to crash land onto a planet.
 When Gladiator and Cosmic Ghost Rider order Wraith to back off, Nova takes the chance to fly off again.
-The Dark Guardians plan to track down again.
+The Dark Guardians plan to track him down again.